github/opensource.guide/sustaining/best-practices.md

 next: sustaining/healthy-communities.md
 ---

-In this handbook, we spend plenty of time talking about how to make other people happy.
+While maintaining an open source project, it's easy to spend most of your time thinking about how to make other people happy.
 But first and foremost, make yourself happy.
 Your happiness and health are the most important requirements of open source work.
 Without them, nothing else matters.

 As you've probably noticed, a major part of maintaining an active open source project is managing other people.
 While that can be a lot less fun than coding or writing, there are things you can do to make your life easier.

-In this section, we'll talk about how to set up your projects in a way that helps you maintain your sanity.
+Set up your projects in a way that helps you maintain your sanity.

 * TOC
 {:toc}